Lab Sheet 4

 Additional Components of a Class

 A constructor is basically a member function of a class used for startup tasks such as initialization of data members, allocation of memory, and so on.
 It is convenient if an object can initialize itself when it is first created, without the need to make a separate call to a member function.
 This member function has the same name as its class.
-A constructor is called when the object is created statically or dynamically with the new operator.
-A constructor does not return a value so it does not have a return type.
-Since the constructor is called automatically by the system there is no reason for it to return anything.
+A constructor is automatically called when an object is created either statically or dynamically using the new operator.
+A constructor does not return a value, so it does not have a return type.
+Since the constructor is called automatically at the object creation, there is no reason for it to return anything.
 The compiler knows that they are constructors by looking at their names.
-Let us take an example that each time an object of the date class is created, it is to be initialized with some specific value.
+Let us see an example in which an object of the Date class is created and is initialized with a specific value each time.

 {